Recycling Innovators In History

-In 1977, Kitchener, Ontario, held Garbage Fest 77 and caught the eye of Nyle Ludolph of Laidlaw Waste Systems.
-Ludolph challenged himself to change his own habits, and in the course of one year, produced only six bags of landfill garbage.
+Garbage Fest 77 occurred in Kitchener, Ontario in 1977.
+It caught the eye of Nyle Ludolph of Laidlaw Waste Systems.
+Ludolph challenged himself to change his own habits, and in the course of one year, he produced only six bags of landfill garbage.
 But he knew he’d need to make the process extremely simple if he was going to inspire others to do the same.
 In 1981, Laidlaw Waste Systems first introduced the now-ubiquitous blue plastic recycling bin in Kitchener.
 Customers simply placed their recyclables in the box and put it on the curb.
 Laidlaw did the rest.
 These familiar “Blue Boxes” and their later variants are now found in millions of households in North America, where they help us recycle hundreds of millions of tons of trash each year.

 Who will be the next recycling innovator?
 Ask your students to consider what they would create to improve our ability to recycle!

 Recycle Rally is a free K-12 program that provides rewards and tools to help enhance recycling at your school!Explore now